Board-Certified Urologist

 These are often associated with renal tubular acidosis or conditions that raise urine pH to abnormally alkaline levels.
 They tend to be harder to prevent and may recur more aggressively than calcium oxalate stones.

 Unique because they form in acidic urine (pH below 5.5) and are the only common stone type that can potentially be dissolved with medical therapy.
-They’re more common in patients with gout, diabetes, obesity, and chronic diarrhoea [3].
-Potassium citrate to alkalinise urine is the cornerstone of both treatment and prevention.
+They’re more common in patients with gout, diabetes, obesity, and chronic diarrhea [3].
+Potassium citrate to alkalinize urine is the cornerstone of both treatment and prevention.

 Struvite Stones (Infection Stones)